 Cut out the parts you like and stick a magnet to the back of them.
 You can make sturdier magnets using cardboard and resin if you want something a little more challenging to craft.
 This video gives you some basic instructions for making resin magnets.

-Amazing Clear Cast Resin Epoxy by Alumilite, 20x Disposable Plastic Resin Mixing Cups, Pixiss Mixing Sticks Bundle
+Amazing Clear Cast Epoxy Resin Kit Deep Pour Epoxy Resin by Alumilite, 20x Disposable Plastic Resin Mixing Cups, Pixiss Mixing Sticks Bundle

 This resin kit comes with everything you need to get started on sealing your paper ornaments.